MGSimard/convex-playground/README.md

 - [ ] Consider read/write perms instead of member/admin
 - [ ] Assign cards to users
 - [ ] Look into beautifing convex errors (currently it prints out the whole weird convex throw instead of my message only in sonner)
-- [ ] Move board search results to context, consume in combobox AND sync index
 - [ ] Edit card (Makes it a textarea?
 Or use contenteditable)
 - [ ] Direct click on card (role?) opens dialog with options
 - [ ] Text at top of card max lines with scrollable, show list, desc?